epam/hubctl.io/docs/hubctl/cli/hubctl-stack-deploy.md

 hubctl stack deploy
 ```

-To deploy specific components with order defined in the runlist
+To deploy specific components with order defined in the run-list

 ```bash
 hubctl stack deploy -c "external-dns,cert-manager"